AI Capability Checkpoints

 If AI tools were involved:

-• Data Shared: No sensitive or identifiable data was shared with AI systems; the entire project relies on simulated data.
+• Were any sensitive or identifiable data shared with AI systems?

 5. Decision-Making & Governance